-31.1 Shareholders of the Group
+33.1 Shareholders of the Group

-Bouygues, a French company listed on Paris stock market, is the main shareholder holding more than 5% of the parent company's share.
-At 31 March 2013, Bouygues holds a 29.4% stake in Alstom share capital.
+Bouygues, a French company listed on Paris stock market, is the main shareholder of the Group, holding more than 5% of the parent company's share capital.
+At 31 March 2014, Bouygues holds 29.33% of Alstom's share capital and voting rights.